juanfernandes/juanfernandes-uk/src/notes/monthly-notes-may-2021.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: May 2021'
+title: "Monthly Notes: May 2021"
-description: Another short notes post for this month.
+description: "Another short notes post for this month.
 Been busy at my new permanent job at intelliflo - learning the ropes and how to be a permanent employee again.
   Plus freelance work.
-I've had my google free phone now for over a month and I finally got round to adding some new features to my website.
+I've had my google free phone now for over a month and I finally got round to adding some new features to my website."
 keywords:
   - serviceworker
   - webmentions
   - freelance
   - personal notes
   - notes
   - monthly notes
 date: 2021-06-09T23:00:00Z
 tags:
-- notes
 - monthly-notes
 tweetId: "1402900693565022212"
 ---
 Another short notes post for this month.
 Been busy at my new permanent job at intelliflo - learning the ropes and how to be a permanent employee again.
 Plus freelance work.
 I've had my google free phone now for over a month and I finally got round to adding some new features to my website.